ozgurgulerx/inference-journal/days/day-006-slm-memory/LOG_tier02.md

 done
 ```

-Record both wall times and, if possible, approximate TTFT from logs.
-For the loop, compute a quick min/median/max (or rough p95) across the warm runs.
+Record both wall times and, if possible, approximate **TTFT** (time-to-first-token) from logs.
+For the loop, compute a quick min/median/max (or rough p95) across the warm runs so you see **distribution**, not just a single sample.

 #### 3. Track GPU Memory Before/After